jwhamilton99/blog/_posts/2022-02-04-reverse-engineering-wordle.md

 <h2><a href='javascript:(function() { if(window.location.host == "www.powerlanguage.co.uk" && window.location.pathname == "/wordle/") { let game = document.body.getElementsByTagName("game-app")[0]; if(game.gameStatus != "IN_PROGRESS") { window.alert("Game is already finished."); return; } game.addLetter(game.solution); game.tileIndex = 5; game.submitGuess(); } else { window.alert("You are currently not on the Wordle website."); } })();'>Wordle Solver</a></h2>

 You should be able to right-click and add it to your bookmarks, but if you can't, you can copy that link and paste it into an existing bookmark.
+If you can't copy the link, the minified code is [here](https://gist.github.com/jwhamilton99/5573a494c304a088da0672d9d1c7e44d).
 Open it on the Wordle page, and it'll solve it for you.

 Enjoy!